timothyrubin/python_gclda/README.md

 For additional examples of how to use the code, please see the following scripts in the 'examples' subdirectory:

-- 'script_run_gclda.py': Illustrates how to build a dataset object from a full formatted version of the full neurosynth dataset, and then train a gcLDA model (using the dataset object and several hyperparameter settings that get passed to the model constructor)
+- 'script_run_gclda.py': Illustrates how to build a dataset object from a version of the neurosynth dataset, and then train a gcLDA model (using the dataset object and several hyperparameter settings that get passed to the model constructor).
 - 'script_export_gclda_figs.py': Illustrates how to export model data and png files illustrating each topic from a trained gcLDA model object.
+- 'script_predict_holdout_data.py': Illustrates how to compute the log-likelihood for a hold-out dataset.

+Note that these scripts operate on the following version of the neurosynth dataset: "2015Filtered2_TrnTst1P1", which is a training dataset from which a subset of the corpus has been removed for testing (the test-data is in the dataset "2015Filtered2_TrnTst1P2").
+If you want to run the model on the complete neurosynth dataset without test-data removed, use this version of the dataset: "2015Filtered2".

 Additional details about the gcLDA code, gcLDA hyper-parameter settings, and about these scripts are provided in the 'README.txt' in the 'documentation' subdirectory, as well as in the comments of the 'script_run_gclda.py' file.
 Note that all three models presented in the source paper ('no subregions', 'unconstrained subregions' and 'constrained subregions') can be trained by modifying the model hyper-parameters appropriately.